“We could never learn to be brave and patient if only joy existed in the world.”

 It was also announced that SpectreVision signed a deal to reboot another horror classic.
 This time it would be the Brazilian horror character icon Coffin Joe.
 Plans were to make two versions in Spanish and English, with SpectreVision handling the latter adaptation and offering a more mainstream, accessible, and updated version while remaining true to the Coffin Joe fans.

 While on a podcast in October 2021, Elijah mentioned that he was engaged.
 Thereafter, he and Metta-Marie exchanged vows after a six-year relationship and the birth of their son.
-Their second child was born in January 2022.
+Their second child, a daughter, was born in January 2022.
 Working in films since a child, Elijah is highly aware of the pitfalls and advantages that come with youth in Hollywood.
 It was beneficial in his career that his success was a steady climb.
-Their first son already has his tiny feet wet in the movie industry, but not by appearing on screen.
+Their son already has his tiny feet wet in the movie industry, but not by appearing on screen.
 The proud parents list him in the special thanks of the closing credits in Come to Daddy, No Man of God, and Nowhere’s award-winning indie movies, Nine Days and I Blame Society.
 For a long time, Elijah dreamed of the day that he would start a family.
-Elated to wear a ring that says “Dad,” he spoke about parenthood and the early days of raising his child while teaching him to speak English and Danish.
+Elated to wear a ring that says “Dad,” he spoke about parenthood and the early days of raising his son while teaching him to speak English and Danish.
 “It is all-consuming, and it’s everything, but that includes the best things: hearing first words and watching your son take his first steps.
 It’s all these incredible milestones, and we’ve just begun.”

 Becoming a parent didn’t necessarily lead Elijah to reconnect with his father, but he felt it was necessary to acknowledge it after years of detachment.
 “As we get older, I think all of us have conversations with ourselves and with our past and reconcile where we came from and if there is anything in our past that needs to be addressed.”
 When asked how his relationship with his father is currently, he said, “In communication, which is good.
 I mean, it’s healthy.
 And I’m close with that side of my family for the first time in a really long time, which is great.”